The Dedupe and Match add-on enables you to

 The single-table dedupe function is available via the Tools menu in every object within Apsona.
 For instance, to deduplicate Contact records, click

 the Contacts menu in Apsona, then click Tools - Dedupe/Match - Dedupe.
+Note, however, that this function includes duplicate merging only for Contacts,

 The list of available "Dedupe Actions" is then displayed.
 Each dedupe action contains all the parameters needed to specify how the action works, such as